Shopping for the best screen protector can be an overwhelming experience.

-You’ll also need to be sure that the case won’t interfere with your screen protector.
-Some cases have a lip that covers the edge of the touchscreen.
-Be sure that you’re able to apply your screen protector and that it won’t interfere with the protection that a case offers.
+If you’re using an edge-to-edge screen protector, be sure that you’re able to apply it and that it won’t conflict with the protection that the case is designed to offer.
 For cases that are designed to fit perfectly around a device, a PET or TPU screen protector may work well even if a tempered glass protector is too thick.

 How are you planning to use your device?

-Some specialized screen protectors may actually improve how you use your device.
-For example, our Paperlike screen protector is designed to simulate the experience of drawing on paper.
-This is excellent if you’re an artist, student or avid note taker who uses the Apple Pencil to draw or write on your iPad.
-It’s not necessary if you only watch youtube videos.
+For example, the Paperlike for iPad is designed to simulate the experience of drawing on paper.
+This is excellent if you’re an artist, student, or avid notetaker who uses the Apple Pencil to draw or write on your iPad — but it’s not necessary if you only watch Youtube videos.

-Other screen protectors may offer specialized features that can improve how you interact with your device.
+Other screen protectors may also offer specialized features that can improve how you interact with your device.
 Be sure to consider this before you buy.